accessibilitywars/aw2-builds/docs/_posts/2022-04-12-power-dragonhunter.md

 This moderate intensity Dragonhunter build stays in melee distance and uses the strong sustain of dragonhunter skills to good effect.

-Several traits and skills have changed since this build was published, damage and utility may be different now.

 ## Tier Notes

 1. Use auto-attacks, <span data-aw2-key="F1" data-aw2-skill="29887"></span>, and <span data-aw2-key="2" data-aw2-skill="9097"></span>.